-Falling behind with your credit card payments could mean you’ll have to pay extra interest and fees.
-If you miss a monthly payment, or your payment is late, we’ll charge you a late payment fee of up to £12.
+If you fall behind on your monthly credit card payments then you may have to pay extra interest and fees.
+For example, you may be charged a late payment fee of £12 if your payment is late or if you miss a monthly payment.
 This will be registered with Credit Reference Agencies and could affect your credit rating.

 There are a number of organisations who can provide you with useful information, advice and support when dealing with debt.
 You can talk to them about your financial concerns in complete confidence.
 Please be aware that there are also many similar commercial companies that will charge you for this service.